Zidmann/QlikLib/README.md

 | variable_fill | Set a default value to a variable in the case it is not defined |

+### number.qvs : Module containing all the useful number functions
 | Name | Description |
 | ---- | ---- |
 | number_pos | Return 0 if the number is positive or its value |